 Hyaluronic acid works by acting as a cushion and lubricant in the joints and other tissues.
 In addition, it might affect the way the body responds to injury.

 Likely Effective for:

 Possibly Effective for:

-- Osteoarthritis, when injected into the joint by a healthcare provider.
+- Osteoarthritis.
+Hyaluronic acid might be effective for stiffness and joint pain when injected into the joint by a healthcare provider.
 Despite being approved by the FDA for treatment of osteoarthritis by injection, results vary.
 Some people report a moderate improvement in joint stiffness and pain decrease with hyaluronic acid treatment, but this is not always the case.
 Whether hyaluronic acid might delay or lessen progressive joint damage with long-term use is unknown.

 Sodium Hyaluronate (HYALURONIC ACID) Side Effects & Safety

 Hyaluronic acid is LIKELY SAFE when taken by mouth, applied to the skin, or given by injection and appropriately.
 Rarely, hyaluronic acid may cause allergic reactions.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Hyaluronic acid is POSSIBLY SAFE when given by injection during pregnancy.
 However, not enough is known about the safety of hyaluronic acid when taken by mouth or applied to the skin during pregnancy.
 Stay on the safe side and avoid use.